William Cormick: Awards

 He was awarded the Order of the Lion and the Sun (2nd class).
 On 19 October 1876 Cormick became a fellow of the British Royal College of Surgeons.

 Personal life

-Cormick was married to an Armenian woman named Tamar, who was the younger sister of the Armenian wife of Edward Burgess (a trader).
+Cormick was married to an Armenian woman named Tamar, who was the younger sister of Anna, the Armenian wife of Edward Burgess (merchant).
 Cormick died on 30 December 1877, and was buried in Tabriz in the same cemetery as his father, brother and nine other Cormick family members.